 11. Whose China Dream is it Anyway: Temporalities of ‘Ethnicity’ in Inner Mongolia and Xinjiang

 Melissa Shani Brown and David O’Brien

 12. China as ‘Third Pole’ Culture: Between Theorizing and Thought Work

 Prem Poddar and Lisa Lindkvist Zhang

 James Farley completed his PhD at the University of Kent in 2016.
-In 2016 he organized an international conference on ‘China’s Propaganda System: Legacies and Enduring Themes’ and his Monograph, Model Workers in China, 1949-1965 (2019) was publish by Routledge.
-He is currently Research Support Officer and Assistant Lecturer in the School of History at the University of Kent, United Kingdom.
+In 2016 he organized an international conference on 'China's Propaganda System: Legacies and Enduring Themes' and his monograph, Model Workers in China, 1949–1965 (2019), was published by Routledge.
+He is currently a post doctoral researcher at Universität Hamburg, Germany.

 Matthew D. Johnson is an independent research consultant and analyst.
-He was previously a historian at the University of Oxford and Grinnell College, and executive dean of the Faculty of Arts and Social Sciences at Taylor's University, Malaysia.
-His books include (joint editor) Maoism at the Grassroots: Everyday Life in China's Era of High Socialism (2015).
-He is also a Director at The PRC History Group (prchistory.org).
+He previously held academic appointments at the University of Oxford and Grinnell College, and as Executive Dean of the Faculty of Arts and Social Sciences at Taylor's University, Malaysia.
+His books include Maoism at the Grassroots: Everyday Life in China's Era of High Socialism (joint editor, 2015).
+He is also a director of the PRC History Group (prchistory.org).